 - Hold your breath for 7 seconds.

-- Exhale slowly and completely through your mouth for 8 seconds.
+- Exhale slowly and fully through your mouth for 8 seconds.

-- Repeat the cycle for four breaths, and gradually work up to longer sessions as you become more comfortable.
+- Repeat the cycle for four breaths, gradually extending the duration as you grow more comfortable.

-- Reduces anxiety: The long exhale signals the body to relax, which can immediately calm nervousness or stress.
+- Reduces Anxiety: The prolonged exhalation signals the body to relax, instantly soothing nervousness or stress.

-- Promotes better sleep: This technique is often used to help with insomnia, as it triggers the body’s natural relaxation response.
+- Improves Sleep: This technique is particularly helpful for those struggling with insomnia, as it triggers the body’s natural relaxation response.

-- Improves mental clarity: By slowing down your breath and focusing on your inhalation and exhalation, you help clear your mind and boost concentration.
+- Boosts Mental Clarity: By slowing your breath and concentrating on your inhalation and exhalation, you clear your mind and improve focus.

-You can use the 4-7-8 breathing technique whenever you need to regain calm and focus, whether you’re dealing with a stressful situation at work, trying to fall asleep, or simply need a moment of peace in your day.
+The 4-7-8 technique is ideal whenever you need to regain calm and focus, whether you’re managing a stressful situation, trying to fall asleep, or simply need a peaceful moment in your day.

 2. Box Breathing (Square Breathing)

-Box breathing, also known as square breathing, is a technique used by athletes, military personnel, and anyone who needs to regain control of their breath during intense moments.
-It involves inhaling, holding the breath, exhaling, and holding again, each for the same amount of time.
-This rhythmic breathing technique helps promote relaxation and clarity by balancing the oxygen and carbon dioxide levels in the body.
+Box breathing, or square breathing, is a technique used by athletes, military personnel, and anyone who needs to regain control over their breath during intense moments.
+This technique involves inhaling, holding the breath, exhaling, and holding again, each for an equal amount of time.
+This rhythmic pattern helps regulate oxygen and carbon dioxide levels in the body, fostering relaxation and clarity.

 - Inhale deeply through your nose for 4 seconds.